-SOE programs offered for licensure are designed for those seeking licensure as teachers and leaders in PK-12 schools and districts located in MA.
+Division of Education programs offered for licensure are designed for those seeking licensure as teachers and leaders in PK-12 schools and districts located in MA.
 Programs offered are aligned to MA professional standards and state regulations and are subject to change.

-Applicants to all licensure programs must meet SOE requirements for admissions in the program selected and complete all conditions specific to certification in MA.
+Applicants to all licensure programs must meet School of Education & Counseling requirements for admissions in the program selected and complete all conditions specific to certification in MA.